- Truancy, Suspensions & Expulsions

 - The High Cost of Truancy, 2015, Center for American Progress, Ahmad, F. Z., & Miller, T.

 - The School Discipline Consensus Report: Strategies from the Field to Keep Students Engaged in School and Out of the Juvenile Justice System, 2014, Council of State Governments Justice Center, Morgan, E., et al.

 - County/Regional Reports

-- 2014 Youth Wellbeing Report Card: Santa Monica, California, 2014, Cradle to Career
+- 2014 Youth Wellbeing Report Card, Santa Monica Cradle to Career

-- San Diego County Report Card on Children & Families, 2013, The Children's Initiative & Live Well San Diego
+- San Diego County Report Card on Children and Families, 2015, The Children's Initiative & Live Well San Diego

 - More Data Sources For Truancy, Suspensions & Expulsions

 - 2016-17 California County Scorecard of Children's Well-Being, Children Now

 - California School Climate, Health, and Learning Survey (CAL-SCHLS) System, California Dept. of Education & WestEd

 - Civil Rights Data Collection, U.S. Dept. of Education, Office for Civil Rights